-Unfortunately, it is not possible to park on the school site when bringing your child or when collecting your child.
+Unfortunately, it is not possible to park on the school site when dropping or collecting your child.

 Helping your child to settle

 Encourage your child to be independent - it gives them confidence.

 When your child starts in the Nursery, it will help your child if he / she is able to: